 One of the things that could potentially determine whether or not you will be successful in the long run is how you react to failure.
 This is where we typically encounter the first problem; not everyone is going to have the same direct response to failure.

-Over time you can develop ways to overcome failure or learn how to deal with it.
+Over time you can develop ways to overcome failure or learn how to cope with failure.
 The thing is, you may have a natural way of reacting to failure that can be positive or negative.
 Depression and, at times, physical pain can actually come as a result of a failure.

 You really won’t know how you react to failure until you’ve failed the first time around.
 Failures can come in business, in sports, in relationships, or even in school.
-Dealing with adversity is essential to build that capability of withstanding difficult times and rising above them.
+Dealing with thought patterns and adversity is essential to build that capability of withstanding difficult times and rising above them.

 Ways To Actually Cope With & Overcome Failure

 Once you experience what your natural reaction to adversity is, you can start taking steps to try and adjust your behavior to be able to use these situations to your advantage.
-As was mentioned before, many of the people that you find being used as the poster children of success are only there because they were able to overcome things in their lives.
+As was mentioned before, many of the people that you find being used as the poster children of success are only there because they were able to overcome things in their lives with professional help.

 Step 1: Accept That You Failed